CityofPittsburgh/365-api/TOKEN.md

 Save this UUID for further steps.

 ## Step 3: Get the auth code from Azure ACS.
-Construct the following url with the client ID generated in step 1.
+Construct the following url with the client ID generated in step 1, encoded properly.
 Here, line breaks and indents have been added for readability.
 But this is just one long string with query parameters:

 https://cityofpittsburgh.sharepoint.com/_layouts/oauthauthorize.aspx?
->client_id={ Client Id from step 1 }
+>client_id={ Encoded client Id from step 1 }
 >&scope=AllSites.Manage
 >&response_type=code
 >&redirect_uri=https%3A%2F%2Flocalhost%2F